folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

     It is an area which we call
     **The Twilight Zone**.*

-* The psychological, philosophical and moral aspects of The Twilight Zone stories are very similar in scope to stories that Kendrick is telling throughout Mr. Morale & the Big Steppers.
+* The psychological, philosophical and moral aspects of The Twilight Zone stories are very similar in scope to stories that Kendrick is telling throughout *Mr. Morale & the Big Steppers*.

 * By saying that “this world’s in The Twilight Zone”, Ghostface seems to be suggesting that the “global madness” that has recently become more apparent, particular in the wake of Covid-19 and the global pandemic, is really an indication that the sane and peaceful existence that most of us are used to in America and the rest of the modern West is really a facade.
 The true reality of the world is far more strange, dangerous, and unsettling than most of us are willing or able to comprehend.